top of page

 She believes in the importance of her artwork to provide a look into Black girlhood/womanhood that can be represented and understood.

-Ariel’s work has been showcased at California African American Museum, Monique Meloche Gallery, Soco Gallery, UTA Atlanta, Harvey B. Gantt Museum, Mint ATL, The Goat Farm, ZuCot Gallery, Dalton Gallery, Trio Contemporary Art Gallery, and Perez Museum Miami.
+Ariel’s work has been showcased at the Venice Biennale 2024, California African American Museum, Monique Meloche Gallery, Soco Gallery, UTA Atlanta, Harvey B. Gantt Museum, Mint ATL, The Goat Farm, ZuCot Gallery, Dalton Gallery, Trio Contemporary Art Gallery, Sheetcake Gallery, and Perez Museum Miami.
 She was MOCA GA Working Artist Fellow of 2019-20 and an Artadia 2018 finalist.
-She showcased her first mural with Living Walls x Adult Swim in Atlanta, Georgia in 2022.
+She also showcased her first mural with Living Walls x Adult Swim in Atlanta, Georgia in 2022.

 Statement